Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: MaxLA for specific classes

-for any $\pathgraph\in\pathgraphclass$ (\cref{eq:introduction:DMax_path_graphs}), and \begin{enumerate}[(i)] \item For $n$ even, maximum arrangements are always bipartite, that is, $\maxarrset{\cycle}=\maxbiparrset{\cycle}$. \item For $n$ odd, maximum arrangements are always non-bipartite that is, $\maxarrset{\cycle}=\maxnonbiparrset{\cycle}$. \end{enumerate} \end{theorem} \begin{proof} We construct a maximum arrangement with $k$ thistle vertices.
+for any $\pathgraph\in\pathgraphclass$ (\cref{eq:introduction:DMax_path_graphs}), and \begin{enumerate}[(i)] \item For $n$ even, maximum arrangements are always bipartite, that is, $\maxarrset{\cycle}=\maxbiparrset{\cycle}$ and have level signature $(+2,\dots,+2,-2,\dots,-2)$. \item For $n$ odd, maximum arrangements are always non-bipartite that is, $\maxarrset{\cycle}=\maxnonbiparrset{\cycle}$; these arrangements contain only one thistle vertex and have level signature $(+2,\dots,+2,0,-2,\dots,-2)$. \end{enumerate} \end{lemma} \begin{proof} We construct a maximum arrangement with $k$ thistle vertices.
 Since the sum of all level values is $0$ (\cref{eq:preliminaries:sum_levels_equals_0}) and the only level values possible are $+2$, $-2$ and $0$, the number of vertices with level value $+2$ must be the same as the number of vertices with level value $-2$.
-Let $x$ be said amount and note that $2x + k = n$.
+Let $x$ be said number and note that $2x + k = n$.
 Thus when $n$ is odd then $k$ is odd, and when $n$ is even then $k$ is even.

 We shall see that the construction satisfies \Nurse.
-Due to \cref{propos:previous_work:properties_max_linarr:non_increasing_levsig}, and irrespective of the parity of $n$, thistle vertices will be placed at the center of the arrangement with $(n-k)/2$ vertices to both sides, those to the left have level value $+2$ and those to the right have level value $-2$ (\cref{fig:max_for_classes:cycle:arrangement_for_cycle}), thus forming three groups of vertices.
-By \cref{propos:previous_work:properties_max_linarr:permutation_of_equal_level}, permuting the vertices in each level group does not change the cost of the arrangement.
+Due to \cref{propos:properties_max_arrs:known:non_increasing_levsig}, and irrespective of the parity of $n$, thistle vertices will be placed at the center of the arrangement with $(n-k)/2$ vertices to both sides, those to the left have level value $+2$ and those to the right have level value $-2$ (\cref{fig:max_for_classes:k_regular:2_regular:cycle:arrangement_for_cycle}), thus forming three groups of vertices.
+By \cref{propos:properties_max_arrs:known:permutation_of_equal_level}, permuting the vertices in each level group does not change the cost of the arrangement.

-To calculate the cost of an arrangement $\arr$ with $k$ thistle vertices (\cref{fig:max_for_classes:cycle:arrangement_for_cycle}) we only need to sum the cut widths (\cref{eq:preliminaries:arr_cost_as_sum_of_cuts}) which we know since these can be obtained using the level values (\cref{eq:preliminaries:cut_values:sum_of_levels}).
-Cut widths and level values are shown in \cref{fig:max_for_classes:cycle:arrangement_for_cycle}.
+To calculate the cost of an arrangement $\arr$ with $k$ thistle vertices (\cref{fig:max_for_classes:k_regular:2_regular:cycle:arrangement_for_cycle}) we only need to sum the cut widths (\cref{eq:preliminaries:arr_cost_as_sum_of_cuts}) which we know since these can be obtained using the level values (\cref{eq:preliminaries:cut_values:sum_of_levels}).
+Cut widths and level values are shown in \cref{fig:max_for_classes:k_regular:2_regular:cycle:arrangement_for_cycle}.
 The sum of all cut widths is